 RESULTS: Soluble tumour necrosis factor receptor 2 (sTNFR2) (ORs

 CONCLUSION: This prospective study provides evidence of a link between systemic inflammation and oesophageal adenocarcinoma risk.
 In addition, this study provides the first evidence that indirect effects of excess adiposity and cigarette smoking, via systemic inflammation, increase the risk of oesophageal adenocarcinoma.

 Cook, Michael B; Barnett, Matthew J; Bock, Cathryn H; Cross, Amanda J; Goodman, Phyllis J; Goodman, Gary E; Haiman, Christopher A; Khaw, Kay-Tee; McCullough, Marjorie L; Newton, Christine C; Boutron-Ruault, Marie-Christine; Lund, Eiliv; Rutegård, Martin; Thornquist, Mark D; Spriggs, Michael; Giffen, Carol; Freedman, Neal D; Kemp, Troy; Kroenke, Candyce H; Le Marchand, Loïc; Park, Jin Young; Simon, Michael; Wilkens, Lynne R; Pinto, Ligia; Hildesheim, Allan; and Campbell, Peter T, "Prediagnostic circulating markers of inflammation and risk of oesophageal adenocarcinoma: a study within the National Cancer Institute Cohort Consortium."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 647.